vijaykumarbakeeru5/kubernetes_manifest_yml_files/05-HPA/000_mrtric_server_by_helm.md

-get the metric server by the helm
+get the metric server by the helm , chagge false and true at last

 ```bash
 helm upgrade --install custom-metrics-server metrics-server/metrics-server \